7mh/concurrentFtp/README.md

  A concurrent file transfer app. <br/>
  The goal of this project is to create a multi-threaded version of "rsync".

- Transfer validation is acheived by calculating MD5 checksum before and after transfer.
+ Transfer validation is achieved by calculating MD5 checksum before and after transfer.

 ## Prerequisite